 When do I submit an application to Findata?

-Submit your data permit or amendment permit application to Findata if you want to apply for:
+Submit your data permit, data request or amendment permit application to Findata if you want to apply for:

 - Data from several public social and health sector controllers covered by the Secondary Use Act.

-- Data from a single public controller that has transferred the right to issue permits to Findata (see the list).
+- Data from a single public controller that has transferred the right to issue permits to Findata (see list of these)

 - Data from one or more private social welfare and health care service organisers.